paulfioravanti/presentations/hand_coded/hand_coded.md

 # [fit] **THOUGHT**

 ^
 ...the speed of thought.
-I've only been using Vim for 4 years, and I now wonder how I ever cut code without it.
+I've only been using Vim exclusively for 5 years, and I now wonder how I ever wrote code without it.

 ---